Muslim college student burned in acid attack in New York, police seek suspect

 CAIR-NY Legal Director Ahmed Mohamed said: “CAIR-NY is disturbed and shocked at the brutality of this crime, and law enforcement must do everything to apprehend the suspects.
 Our community deserves safety.
 Amidst the rising hate crimes engulfing the state, it is important that this acid attack by an unknown individual be investigated as a possible hate crime."

-New York's Hate Crime Task Force did not respond to a request for comment on Thursday.
+New York's Hate Crime Task Force did not respond to a request for comment Thursday.

 "Top Chef" and "Taste the Nation" host Padma Lakshmi said she was close with the Ikram family and asked for anyone with information to come forward.